Is your British chocolate really made in Britain?

 Cadbury Bournville Cocoa powder (for drinking and baking).

-Walls ice cream (part of Unilever, an Anglo–Dutch company) – Walls, Magnum, Cornetto, etc.
+Walls ice cream (part of Unilever, an Anglo–Dutch company) – Walls, Magnum, Cornetto, etc. As far I know Walls ice cream sold for the UK market is made in the UK.

 Buy British made chocolate.